yegoD1/schedulechecker/README.md

 It will periodically check each requested class and alert the user once there is an opening. **This is inteded to be used for classes that do not have a waitlist.**

 # Setup
-Must have at least Java 17 or higher in order to run the program. ***You have to add the GMU website certificate to the Java keytool, which is described [here](#adding-the-certificatecertificate-not-added-to-keytool-warning-or-constantly-loading) or by running `addToKeytoolMac.command` or `addToKeytoolWindows.bat`.*** The certificate is needed in order for the program to make HTTP requests.
+Must have at least Java 17 or higher in order to run the program. ***You have to add the GMU website certificate to the Java keytool, which is described [here](#adding-the-certificatecertificate-not-added-to-keytool-warning-or-constantly-loading) or by running `addToKeytoolMac.command` or `addToKeytoolWindows.bat` as administrator.*** The certificate is needed in order for the program to make HTTP requests.

 # How to Use
 This tool can alert you when an opening is discovered for your classes. **You should launch the jar file through running `launchJarMac.command` or `launchJarWindows.bat`.**\